Research & Faculty

 Georgia Law Dean Peter B. “Bo” Rutledge, holder of the Herman E. Talmage Chair of Law.
 An expert in international arbitration, he was a Fulbright Scholar at the University of Vienna, and is the co-author of International Civil Litigation in United States Courts.

-Diane Marie Amann, Associate Deanfor International Programs & Strategic Initiatives and Emily & Ernest Woodruff Chair in International Law, who leads our Center and also serves as the Special Adviser to the International Criminal Court Prosecutor on Children in & affected by Armed Conflict.
+Diane Marie Amann, who holds the Emily & Ernest Woodruff Chair in International Law and is a Faculty Co-Director of our Dean Rusk International Law Center.
+An expert in public international law, with emphases in criminal justice and human, national, and collective security, she also serves as the Special Adviser to the International Criminal Court Prosecutor on Children in & affected by Armed Conflict.

-Harlan G. Cohen, Gabriel M. Wilner/UGA Foundation Professor in International Law and the Managing Editor of AJIL Unbound; his whose expertise includes global governance, foreign relations law, human rights, and international trade.
+Harlan G. Cohen, Gabriel M. Wilner/UGA Foundation Professor in International Law and a Faculty Co-Director of our Dean Rusk International Law Center.
+He is a member of the Board of Editors of the American Journal of International Law, and his expertise includes global governance, foreign relations law, human rights, and international trade.

-Jason A. Cade, Assistant Professor of Law, a prolific immigration law scholar and the Director of the University of Georgia School of Law Community Health Law Partnership Clinic.
+Jason A. Cade, J. Alton Hosch Associate Professor of Law, a prolific immigration law scholar and the Director of the University of Georgia School of Law Community Health Law Partnership Clinic.